Shagasresthaa/Shagasresthaa/README.md

 ### Hi there 👋

 🧍 My name is Shaga Sresthaa.
-I'm a Software Engineer
+I'm a Software Engineer currently working at Tata Consultancy Services

 🔭 I’m currently working on IOT, Python and Full Stack Technologies